 Around 40 years later, he was approached by David Siegel (coincidentally the man behind the development of colour support in the early Mac OS) to create a font with a large number of stylistic variations.
 Zapf suggested developing the lettering from his 1944 design, and the end result was the release of Zapfino by Linotype in 1998.

-The first release of Zapfino achieved much of what Zapf was interested in, but it didn’t initially have the ability to perform the smart ‘contextual substitutions’ for which it’s known today.
-Later versions were ‘enhanced with Apple Advanced Typography and OpenType technologies’, as Wikipedia puts it, to allow automatic use of differ-ent glyphs according to context.
-And Zapfino was adopted as part of the Mac OS core font set.
-Yes, if you didn’t realise, you already have this amazing font, and you can go and try it out right now.
+The first release of Zapfino achieved much of what Zapf was interested in, but it didn’t initially have the ability to perform the smart contextual substitutions for which it’s known today.
+Later versions were ‘enhanced with Apple Advanced Typography and OpenType technologies’, as Wikipedia puts it, to allow automatic use of different glyphs according to context, and Zapfino was adopted as part of the Mac OS core font set.
+Yes, Mac users, you already have this amazing font, and you can go and try it out right now.

 The next step is to explore the options available, taking charge of precisely which character variants are shown.
 Unfortunately, finding apps that allow this isn’t easy.
 Support for AAT in most software is at a fairly basic level, and in many cases it’s non-existent.
 Try setting Zapfino in Word, for example, and there’s no magic at all.
 (The letters are still beautiful, but there’s no contextual resetting.)
 Adobe InDesign does some of the tricks, but it seems impossible to make it acknowledge the existence of Zapfino’s stylistic sets.
 You can at least browse its 1,400-strong set of glyphs from the Glyphs panel, but it’s a clunky way to work.